Torstein-Eide/Raspberry_pi_throttle/README.md

 To run continuously use `sudo trottled.sh -c`

-To run once use `sudo trottled.sh -o`
+To run once use `sudo trottled.sh -1`

 To run with as logging output use `sudo trottled.sh -l`